Concordium/concordium.github.io/source/shared/net/resources/dashboards.rst

 Status pages
 ============

-Both Mainnet and Testnet have a status page.The status page shows incidents and planned outages.
+Both Mainnet and Testnet have a status page.
+The status page shows incidents and planned outages.
 To open the status page, click the link for the Mainnet status page or Testnet status page.

 .. image:: ../images/dashboards/db-status-page.png